The London Warner Bros. Studio at Leavesden Studios offers ‘The Making of Harry Potter’ tour, popular with both kids and adults.

 How online tickets work

 Go to the Warner Bros.
-Studio Tour ticket booking page, select the number of tickets, preferred date, time slot, and buy the tickets.
+Studio Tour ticket booking page, select the number of tickets, preferred date, and time slot, and buy the tickets.

 Immediately after purchase, your tour tickets are emailed to you.